Dreams of Sushi: How to Run a Successful Sushi Restaurant

 You can solicit investors, apply for loans, or even try crowdfunding.
 Some people have gotten creative started their restaurant in a food truck.
-They then use profits the gain from the food truck to raise capital for a brick and mortar storefront.
+They then use profits they gain from the food truck to raise capital for a brick-and-mortar storefront.

 Pick A Location